silphid/silphid.unity/README.md

 - All projects have a post-build step that copies their output `dll` and `pdb` to:
     - `/UnityProject/Assets/Plugins` (for regular .NET 3.5 projects)
     - `/UnityProject/Assets/Plugins/WSA` (for `.UWP` projects)
-- You can now open the Unity project at `/UnityProject`.
+- You can now open the Unity project, located at `/UnityProject`.

 # Dependencies